 Although being self employed means that there’s no employer footing the bill for health insurance, it also gives entrepreneurs a lot of flexibility in terms of what type of health insurance they purchase.
 One popular option is an HSA-qualified high deductible health plan (HDHP).
 Although some people have expressed concerns that market reforms under the ACA would be incompatible with HSAs, that has not proved to be the case, and HSA-qualified plans are still a popular choice in the individual market.

 Coverage under an HDHP makes the insured eligible to open an HSA and make pre-tax contributions that can be used later to pay for medical expenses.
-In 2013, the contribution limits are $3,250 for a single individual and $6,550 for a family.
+In 2014, the contribution limits are $3,300 for a single individual and $6,550 for a family.
 For 2015, the contribution limits are increasing to $3,350 for an individual and $6,650 for a family.

 The contribution is deducted “above the line” on the 1040, which means it’s available to filers regardless of whether they itemize deductions.
 And although the money can be withdrawn without penalties or taxes to pay for qualified medical expenses, some insureds choose to treat their HSAs as secondary retirement accounts, with tax implications similar to traditional IRAs: contributions are tax deductible and distributions during retirement are taxed as income.

 ACA tax credits make individual health insurance more affordable

-For eligible self-employed people, the tax credits will make individual health insurance significantly more affordable than it would otherwise be.
-And since the ACA also does away with medical underwriting in the individual health insurance market, people who avoided entrepreneurship in the past because of pre-existing health conditions will find that individual health insurance is much easier to get starting in 2014.
+For eligible self-employed people, the tax credits make individual health insurance significantly more affordable than it would otherwise be.
+And since the ACA also did away with medical underwriting in the individual health insurance market, people who avoided entrepreneurship in the past because of pre-existing health conditions can now become self-employed without having to worry about being ineligible to purchase health insurance.

 One last write-off to consider